Culture and menstruation: Christianity

 Most Christian denominations do not follow any specific rituals or rules related to menstruation.
 Other denominations, such as those of Oriental Orthodox Christianity, follow rules similar to those laid out in the Holiness Code section of Leviticus, somewhat similar to the Jewish ritual of niddah.
 Pope Dionysius of Alexandria held with regard to menstruating women that "not even they themselves, being faithful and pious, would dare when in this state either to approach the Holy Table or to touch the body and blood of Christ."
 As such, Oriental Orthodox Christian women, such as those belonging to the Coptic Orthodox Church, do not attend church while they are menstruating.

 Some Church Fathers defended the exclusion of women from ministry based on a notion of uncleanness.
 Others held that purity laws should be discarded as part of the Old Covenant.
-The 4th century text Apostolic Constitutions says:For neither lawful mixture, nor child-bearing, nor the menstrual purgation, nor nocturnal pollution, can defile the nature of a man, or separate the Holy Spirit from him.
+The 4th-century text Apostolic Constitutions says:For neither lawful mixture, nor child-bearing, nor the menstrual purgation, nor nocturnal pollution, can defile the nature of a man, or separate the Holy Spirit from him.
 Nothing but impiety and unlawful practice can do that.
 Some Christian churches, including many authorities of the Eastern Orthodox Church and some parts of the Oriental Orthodox Church advise women not to receive communion during their menstrual period, not because menstruation is considered to be sinful, but for more intense preparation to approach Christ and due to the physical difficulties faced by women.
 This is a fairly common practice throughout Greece and Russia and other historically Orthodox Christian countries, as well as by Orthodox Christians in countries where they are in the minority, including Egypt, Kerala and Syria.

 In 735 the Latin Church decided that women must be allowed to attend liturgies and receive Holy Communion during their menstruation.

+In December 1866, Brigham Young gave advice that women should wait a week from the start of menstruation before participating in the endowment.

+Some Church of Jesus Christ of Latter-day Saints temples in 2012 still did not allow women to perform baptisms for the dead during their menstrual period, despite official policy to the contrary.